Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Notes:

-note \* indicates the Web3 context for defining properties, not generally.
+The "\*" indicates the Web3 context for defining properties, not generally.
 Not all of these can apply, nor is is possible all simultaneously apply.
 We need to craft the system properties based on what we must achieve.
 In reality we strive for Absolute Unstoppability, but likely cannot grantee it in _every possible scenario_.

-We contrast the following in order above:

-- corruption of :ctors, data, etc.
-  Networking
-- Authority layer
-- Robustness to extrema/outlier events.

 ---